CellProfiler/python-bioformats/README.rst

 python-bioformats is licensed under the BSD license.
 See the accompanying file LICENSE for details.

-Copyright (c) 2003-2009 Massachusetts Institute of Technology Copyright (c) 2009-2013 Broad Institute
+Copyright (c) 2009-2014 Broad Institute.
 All rights reserved.